SwanFlutter/avatar_better/README.md

-This is a complete avatar package that you can use for your profile and avatar
+This is a complete avatar package that you can use for your profile and avatar.

+If you want to have the same avatar without crop, use this package :

 ## Features

 **Features:**

 ✔️ Initial Text: Displaying initial text for avatars or placeholders.
 ✔️ Random Colors: Generating random colors for various elements.
 ✔️ Random Linear Gradient: Generating random linear gradient colors.